ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 # May 7, 2019

 - Movie!
-  - Code Geass: Lelouch of the Re;surrection!
+  - Code Geass: Lelouch of the Re;surrection.
 - Gym!
   - Legs and shoulders.